Kesha On Having A ‘Higher Power’ And Releasing New Music Amid Dr. Luke Lawsuit

 “I ditched the idea of what my image should or should not be at this point,” Kesha said.
 “I have to let go of trying to control things.
 And the new music is just me speaking honestly about my life for the first time ever without anyone dictating anything.
 Me speaking truthfully from my guts.”

-[Featured image by Theo Wargo/Getty Images for Global Citizen]
+[Featured Image by Theo Wargo/Getty Images for Global Citizen]